Rayyan1704/arabic-gov-assistant-rag/HONEST_STATUS.md

 - Expected results

 ### Actual Execution ❌
-- Notebooks 07-09: NOT run
+- Notebooks 07-08: NOT run (code exists, not executed)
+- Notebook 09: NOT created (empty file)
-- Test scripts: NOT executed
+- Test scripts: NOT executed (model downloading)
 - Streamlit app: NOT launched
 - Comprehensive testing: NOT done